St. Mary's Church, Gdańsk: Beginnings, construction (14th–16th centuries)

+Reformation (16th century)

-In the course of the Reformation most Danzigers adopted Lutheranism, among them the parishioners of St. Mary's.
+In the course of the Reformation most people of Danzig adopted Lutheranism, among them the parishioners of St. Mary's.
 After a short wave of turbulent religious altercations in 1525 and 1526, in which the previous city council was overthrown, the new authorities favored a smooth transition to Lutheran religious practice.
 In 1529 the first Lutheran sermon was given in St. Mary's.
 From 1536 — in cooperation with Włocławek's Catholic officials — a Lutheran cleric was permanently employed at St. Mary's and both Lutheran services and Catholic masses were held.
 The Lutheran congregation then began registering personal data, and the oldest surviving register is that of burials starting in 1537.

 In July 1557, King Sigismund II Augustus of Poland granted Danzig the religious privilege of celebrating communion with both bread and wine.
 Thereafter the City Council ended Catholic masses in all Danzig churches except St. Mary's, where Catholic masses continued until 1572.
 As part of the smooth transition Lutheran pastors and services at first also continued Catholic traditions, including using precious liturgical garments, such as chasubles.
 However Catholic traditions gradually were abandoned at St. Mary's.
 Danzig's Lutheran congregation, like others in northern Europe, stored the old liturgical garments, some of which survived.